 If you want to avoid spending the next nine months feeling like a volcano on the verge of eruption, keep reading.
 I’m sharing my simple five-step process to managing your anger during pregnancy.

 The most common cause of extreme emotional responses during pregnancy is hormones.
-As your body changes to support the growing life inside of you, your hormones tend to fluctuate.
+As your body enters the first trimester and your body changes to support the growing life inside of you, your hormones tend to fluctuate.

 This can lead to more intense feelings, conflicting emotions, and frequent mood swings.

-Another common cause of anger responses during pregnancy is good ol’ stress.
+Another common cause of anger in pregnancy is good ol’ stress.